podium/elixir-style-guide/README.md

 This is especially important because we are such a young community.
 All the **code we put out there is worth its weight in gold** if it is easy to comprehend and invites people to learn and contribute.

 ## Contribute

+### TODO: What are the Podium contribution guidelines for style guides?
 If you want to add to this document, please submit a pull request or open an issue to discuss specific points.

 ## The Actual Guide